And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 And in that way, women are supposed to better understand who to draft and who to activate and who to have on their fantasy teams.

-Because it's just too much for them to understand real, live football statistics.
+Because it's just too much for them to understand real live football statistics.

-While he can create a fantasy football for dummies primer for the main audience, it seems ESPN believes that neither he nor any of its staff know how to speak to women, who apparently only comprehend things if it relates to finding a potential mate.
+While he can create a fantasy football for dummies primer for the main audience, it seems ESPN believes that neither he nor any of its staff know how to speak to women who apparently only comprehend things if it relates to finding a potential mate.

-Now essentially, folks, what what ESPN is doing here in order to spread the game to the female demographic.
+Now, so essentially, folks, what ESPN is doing here in order to spread the game to the female demographic, they're turning fantasy football into the dating game.

-It's not fantasy football, it's fantasy football dating.
+It's fantasy football dating.

 And as I say, LaShawn McCoy and Calvin Johnson, you don't want to just date those guys.